-- Read and understand the current release Product Bulletin. - Conduct a site inspection to determine proper power and grounding. - Review the site profile to determine proper foot space if adding new columns or modules. - Ensure sufficient power for new columns/modules or applications. - Identify all applications that are currently installed on the source platform. - Identify and correct outstanding service problems. - Verify that all installed applications meet the minimum software requirements for the target platform (see Communication Server 1000M and Meridian 1 Large System Planning and Engineering (NN43021-220)). - Verify the site log is updated with current trunking, call routing, application notes, and site contact information. - Review all product bulletins and Avaya Alerts that impact the site. - Determine if software can be converted on site or must be sent to Avaya. - Prepare a contingency plan if you abort the upgrade.
+- Ensure sufficient power for new columns/modules or applications. - Identify all applications that are currently installed on the source platform. - Identify and correct outstanding service problems. - Verify the site log is updated with current trunking, call routing, application notes, and site contact information. - Review all product bulletins and Avaya Alerts that impact the site.

+- Determine if software can be converted on site or must be sent to Avaya. - Prepare a contingency plan for backing out of the upgrade.